he-tiantian/CATs-Learning-Conjoint-Attentions-for-Graph-Neural-Nets/README.md

 PyTorch (>=1.8.1)
 DGL (0.6.1)

-Some preliminary results (As there are no pre/post process or early stopping control and different GPU/CUDA platforms might be used, the results might be slightly different from those reported in the paper):
+As there are no pre/post process or early stopping control and different GPU/CUDA platforms might be used, the performances might be slightly different from those reported in the paper.
-Cora: ~0.849, Cite: ~0.726, Pubmed: ~0.834